 Shopify POS Lite

 - Inventory management: Shopify has excellent inventory features, including low stock alerts and variants, purchase orders (POs), and even the ability to forecast product demands.
-This makes it a great tool if you have inventory aside from consignments such as sodas or other regular stock items.

 Square for Retail: Best for Free POS & Online Store

 Square for Retail is our overall best retail POS system.
 Here, it places second to Shopify, but is a terrific choice for a small consignment shop that doesn’t need a lot of consignor tools.